 Nordic Morning Group’s corporate responsibility (CR) work is based on the triple bottom line: people, profit and planet.
 These three correspond to the areas of social, financial and environmental responsibility, and form the basis of our CR approach.

 The CR program is firmly integrated within Nordic Morning Group’s business.

 We developed our CR program originally in 2010, and an important part of that process was our dialogue with stakeholders in order to map their expectations.
 We have further measured employee expectations through our staff survey and taken in the views of Group management through interviews.

 To our customers we want to be a responsible partner in change.

-The grounds for the most important CR themes for our business are recorded below together with the most important achievements in 2018 and the palanned actions for 2019.
+The grounds for the most important CR themes for our business are recorded below together with the most important achievements in 2020 and the planned actions for 2021.